 The name Gradient is a thoughtful consideration of the passing from one moment to another in both your life and beer journeys.
 “There is no good or not good, but only right and fine elements in the beer.”
 This is pretty deep, but we gather the gist is that you can appreciate elements in each beer even if it’s not quite to your taste at the time.

 We got our hands on some Gradient beers (Sea Splash Sour, Breather IPA and Horapa White) through Mango Store with super-quick same-day delivery, and we thoroughly enjoyed them all.
-They are crisp and refreshing, and even the IPA wasn’t bitter.
-Any of the the three we tried is extremely sessionable, but we found the slightly salty Sea Splash Sour the most interesting and suitable for those who don’t normally enjoy beer.
-You can also find them on Wong Gum Gum.
+They are crisp and refreshing, and even the IPA wasn’t bitter (but actually it should be).
+Any of the the three we tried are extremely easy to drink, but we found the slightly salty Sea Splash Sour the most interesting and suitable for those who don’t normally enjoy beer.
+You can also find them on Wong Gum Gum, and – breaking – they are now for sale at The Globe!

 Must-try: Sea Splash Sour

-One of the founders literally had a dream where he ordered a pint of Gweilo at a pub, and he turned that idea into the largest craft brewery in Hong Kong.
-Having firmly established themselves in Hong Kong, they are now expanding to other countries, with brew-in-market operations in Australia, the USA and the UK.
+One of the founders literally had a dream where he ordered a pint of Gweilo at a pub, and he turned that idea into the largest craft brewery brand in Hong Kong.
+Having firmly established themselves in Hong Kong, they are now expanding to other countries, with brew-in-market operations in Australia, the USA and the UK, and they no longer do their production brewing in Hong Kong.

 Must-try: Betsy Pale Ale

-With so many Cereusly good beers from our friends at Heroes, we always have a hard time narrowing down a selection to take home.
-Last time, we went with Si L Dan IPA, KUPZZY In Time Hazy DIPA, Cereusly and new brew Alchem-Ms., a cloudy sour Berliner Weisse-style wheat beer with a fruity kick.
+With so many Cereusly good beers from our friends at hEROES, we always have a hard time narrowing down a selection to take home.
+Last time, we went with Si L Dan IPA, KUPZZY In Time Hazy DIPA, Cereusly and Alchem-Ms., a cloudy sour Berliner Weisse-style wheat beer with a fruity kick.
 It’s the new must-try!

 In case you’re wondering, award winner BBAAWAIMSWCNAV stands for Bourbon Barrel and Amburana Wood Aged Imperial Milk Stout with Cacao Nibs and Vanilla.
 That really does sound delicious, but it’s very limited in quantity, so get it if you see it.